10 Key Qualities That Make a Good Real Estate Agent

 3. Relevance: These agents share only information that’s beneficial to your buying or selling situation.
 They avoid overwhelming you with unnecessary details.

-4. Respect for your communication style: Top agents use your preferred channels (whether text, phone, or email) and adjust their approach based on the nature and urgency of the information being shared.
+4. Respect for your communication style: Good agents use your preferred channels (whether text, phone, or email) and adjust their approach based on the nature and urgency of the information being shared.

 5. Adaptability: They adjust their communication style to the situation, whether it’s a tense negotiation or a fast-paced bidding war.